hmoeneclaey/website/content/authors/admin/_index.md

 I am interested in type theory and its homotopical interpretations.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Moenecleay_Eng.pdf" "newtab" >}}CV{{< /staticref >}}.

+I started a post-doc at the University of Gothenburg in March 2023.

 I successfully defended my PhD on the 21st of October 2022.